 We have covered some of the essential points about the melanocyte cell, and we will now go through the steps of the formation of the melanin pigment.
 Let us simplify what is a complex process to make it easy to understand and follow.

-• The enzyme tyrosinase plays a key role in melanin synthesis as a catalyst to the amino acid tyrosine, and the formation of a pre-melanosome within the melanocyte.
+- The enzyme tyrosinase plays a key role in melanin synthesis as a catalyst for the amino acid tyrosine, and the formation of a pre-melanosome within the melanocyte.

-• The melanin pigment granule is deposited on these threads in varying concentration depending on the individual genetic code.
-(For example, five brown and eight red pigment granules.)The melanin pigment granules inside the melanosome at this time remain almost colorless until after the transfer to the keratinocyte.
+- The melanin pigment granule is deposited on these threads in varying concentrations depending on the individual genetic code.
+(For example, five brown and eight red pigment granules.)The melanin pigment granules inside the melanosome at this time remain almost colourless until after the transfer to the keratinocyte.

-• Here playing an essential role in cell defense by protecting the Nucleus DNA of the cell.
+- Here plays an essential role in cell defence by protecting the Nucleus DNA of the cell.

 In Caucasian skin, this process occurs mostly around the lower spinosum layer.

-• Once the melanosome has been transferred into the cytoplasm of the keratinocyte, it becomes darker, and visible as skin color.
+- Once the melanosome has been transferred into the cytoplasm of the keratinocyte, it becomes darker, and more visible as skin colour.
 This is called immediate pigment darkening.